-- Students can be assigned one of our pre-built assessments as a pre-test or a post test.
+- Students can be assigned one of our pre-built assessments as a pre-test or a post-test.
 Extensive data analysis is available, including comparing results between assessments.

 - Assessments can be completed under monitored conditions in a remote environment which provides added security.
 Here is a guide on how to use our monitoring tools.

 - Assessments can be easily edited and adapted to ensure that they meet the needs of your students.
-If our pre-made assessments do not fit what you are looking for, it is also very easy to create your own from scratch or create a quick test based on our existing lessons.
+If our pre-made assessments do not fit what you are looking for, it is also very easy to create your own from scratch or create a quiz based on our existing lessons.

 We have the option of an Immersion Edition of our Languages in Action programme for intermediate and advanced level.
 This has all of the instructions and questions in the target language.
 The students are also required to answer questions in the target language.